-The Ofsted inspection framework places a clear emphasis on meeting the needs of children with SEND, and consider the quality of teaching and the progress made by these children.
-Inspectors are already briefed to consider the needs of a child with chronic or long-term medical conditions alongside these groups and to report on how well their needs are being met.
-Schools are expected to have a policy outlining the support for children with medical needs and to be able to demonstrate that it is being implemented effectively.
+The Ofsted inspection framework places a clear emphasis on meeting the needs of disabled children and pupils with SEND, and considering the quality of teaching and the progress made by these pupils.
+Inspectors are already briefed to consider the needs of pupils with chronic or long-term medical conditions alongside these groups and to report on how well their needs are being met.
+Schools are expected to have a policy dealing with medical needs and to be able to demonstrate that it is being implemented effectively.